Maker Geeks Filament Review: Customers Say Stay Away

 That has made Maker Geeks a brand that you either love or hate.
-It seems like those you have had good experiences are die-hard fans and those who have not have a virulent hatred of Maker Geeks, even calling for the company to shut down entirely.
+It seems like those who have had good experiences are die-hard fans and those who have not have a virulent hatred of Maker Geeks, even calling for the company to shut down entirely.

 Will this trend continue?
 That is unclear, but if it does, Maker Geeks might lose a lot of it’s current fan base.

 Maker Geeks is a leading US producer of 3D printer filament.
 It is known for low prices and a wide range of specialty colors that are hard to find elsewhere, such as army green and khaki.

 Maker Geeks makes high quality filament and has historically offered great customer service, but that might be changing.